 One of my co-workers told me about a wheel throwing class he was taking at community studio in town.
 I decided to try it and was instantly hooked.
 After about a year, I moved to a different studio where I was able to trade my labor for class time and clay.
 That is where I learned to make glazes for the studio, load and unload kilns and other tasks that would help me build my own studio practice.
 A couple of years later, after moving to Baton Rouge, I completed a one year post-baccalaureate program for ceramics at Louisiana State University.
 Other than that, I have embarked on a journey of self-education, attending workshops at craft schools, seeking out mentors and engaging in independent research.

 I use red stoneware clay, I carve as my main mode of surface decoration and I fire my work in an electric kiln.
 I work with red clay because I love the color and because it reminds me of ancient pots made of earthenware.
 I carve and stamp my surfaces for the same reason--these were the earliest modes of pottery decoration.
 It's fascinating to look at a pot made 2,000 years ago that still speaks to a modern sense of style and design.
 It tells us that there are certain forms, patterns, proportions and functions with nearly universal and lasting appeal--a way to observe the oneness of humanity.
-Additionally, the act of carving puts me in a flow state, calming me in an almost meditative way.

-My pottery is people-centric.
+The strength and meaning of my work only becomes evident through its incorporation into the lives of other people.
 While I make, I envision the pieces in homes, rather than the context of a gallery, and I think of the needs they might fill.
 Morning coffee or tea, a birthday or wedding gift, an urn for a deceased loved one, a small jug of water on your nightstand that you reach for at 3 am when you wake up thirsty.
 I love to see photos of my pottery in people's homes and I try my best to keep in touch with people who have my work.
 It's been fulfilling to notice that the people who are intuitively drawn to my work are people with whom I share values; the pottery just helps us find each other.
 It is for that reason that themes of temporal and human universality are important to my work.
 The pots I make highlight our commonalities rather than our differences and in that way are symbols of idealism—a visual & tactile respite from the division, acrimony and injustice of the world.